ImmanuelMichaels/25HEALTHCARE/README.md

 7. Firebase Setup
 8. Authentication
 9. Hospital Data Management
+10. Pharmacy Data Management
-10. Export and Sharing
+11. Export and Sharing
-11. Testing
+12. Testing
-12. Deployment
+13. Deployment
-13. Conclusion
+14. Conclusion

 ## 1. Introduction
 The CareFinder App is designed to help users easily find hospitals in their vicinity and access important information about each hospital.
 It provides a user-friendly interface for searching hospitals, creating hospital entries, and exporting hospital data.
 The app also supports user authentication to ensure secure access to the features.